 Conclusion

-Living in Romania can be surprisingly affordable, but plan carefully: rent, utilities, food, transport, healthcare, and schooling typically take most of your budget.
-You’ll save more outside big cities like Bucharest, where costs spike; smaller towns and suburbs offer real value.
-Use the monthly breakdowns to estimate expenses for singles, couples, or families, and aim for a salary that covers essentials plus 10–20% for savings and unexpected costs.
+Living in Romania is genuinely affordable, but it pays to plan carefully.
+Rent, utilities, food, transport, healthcare, and schooling typically take most of your budget.
+You will save more by avoiding big cities like Bucharest, where costs are higher.
+Smaller towns and suburbs offer real value.
+Use the monthly breakdowns in this guide to estimate expenses for singles, couples, or families, and target a salary that covers essentials plus 10–20% for savings and unexpected costs.